6th-8th Grade: Electricity and Climate Change

 • Students become aware of the need to move to renewable energies as sources of electricity generation.

-• Students work in groups to complete STEM challenge.
+• Students work in groups to complete a STEM challenge.

 • Students reflect on the design and engineering process.